mk12002/Machine-Consciousness-Emergence-Tracking/README.md

 ## 📖 Overview

-The **AI Consciousness Observatory** is a real-time tracking system that monitors and documents significant milestones in artificial intelligence development, with a particular focus on indicators of machine consciousness, self-awareness, and cognitive capabilities.
+The **Machine-Consciousness-Emergence-Tracking** is a real-time tracking system that monitors and documents significant milestones in artificial intelligence development, with a particular focus on indicators of machine consciousness, self-awareness, and cognitive capabilities.

 **What makes this unique:** This timeline is autonomously maintained by AI itself — a meta-experience where artificial intelligence curates and evaluates its own evolutionary progress.